007MarkThomas/OptimizelySDKWrapper-Android/README.md

 There are a few things you need to change to get started:

-In the “MyApplication” file line 50 change the "sdkKey" to your SDK Key which is also found in the Optimizely dashboard under the settings.
+In the “MyApplication” file line 50 change the ".withSDKKey" to your SDK Key which is also found in the Optimizely dashboard under the settings.

 <H2><B>Extra Information: </B></H2>